cganter/CoMoTk/README.md

 </tbody>
 </table>

-**Please note:** The current proof-of-concept implementation only supports single core computation and the simulation of more involved sequences may become rather slow.
+**Please note:** The current proof-of-concept implementation only supports single CPU core computation and the simulation of more involved sequences may become rather slow.
 This is not a fundamental limitation, since the time-consuming part of the CM iteration fully benefits from parallel computation.
 This limitation will be (hopefully) addressed in some future implementation.

-<a id="orga6c1ebe"></a>
+<a id="org37c9a68"></a>

 # Feedback